OurCodeBase/Docx/android-kali-fluxbox/README.md

 ```shell
 curl -OL https://raw.githubusercontent.com/harsh7i/Docx/main/android-kali-fluxbox/install.sh && chmod +x install.sh
 ```
-and then you can run the script using `sh install.sh` or `./install.sh`.
+and then you can run the script using `bash install.sh` or `./install.sh`.
 Now you're ready to start `vnc` using `vncstart` command.

 If you see this <br><br>